seemal-arif/seemal-arif/README.md

 ### 2. LinkedIn Blockchain Teacher
 Helped 10 persons to get started with learning Blockchain development.

-## Call for Action
-If you are looking for a Good blockchain developer with the skills needed to build scalable web3 protocols, [Send me DM on LinkedinIn](https://www.linkedin.com/in/seemal-arif-2556a0245/)
+## Get in Touch

+Looking for a skilled blockchain developer to bring your Web3 projects to life?
+[Connect with me on LinkedIn](https://www.linkedin.com/in/seemal-arif-2556a0245/) or drop me a message.
+Let's create something amazing together!